The New Jersey Barrier or How a Piece of Concrete Changed Road Safety

 Over time, the first gas traffic lights led to smart traffic management systems.
 But it’s not all state-of-the-art technology, as the story of this piece of concrete shows.

-Charles F. McDevitt, a structural engineer at the U.S. Federal Highway Administration, explains:
+Charles F. McDevitt, a structural engineer at the U.S. Federal Highway Administration, explains: “Concrete barriers may seem simple and uncomplicated, but they are actually sophisticated safety systems”.

 Its origin is difficult to track down, but everything seems to suggest that they arose following the boom in motor vehicle transportation.
 And they did so in an unorthodox way.